cycloptux/GiselleBot-Documentation/docs/source/modules/moderation.rst

 |bot_prefix|\ warn does nothing but DM the user(s) with their warning.
 Its purpose is to officially record an infraction so that the accumulation of infractions can later be used to justify a mute or a ban (see the "Warning Point System" described later).

+Refer to :ref:`moderation` for the exact command syntax.

 Examples
 ^^^^^^^^
 .. parsed-literal::